 A trust is a separate legal entity from your business.
 Businesses might use trusts to keep an insurance policy separate from the organisation.
 This could be to receive money from certain insurance policies for tax purposes or other reasons.

 However, generally speaking, you don’t need to write Business Loan Protection into trust.
 This is because a trust would actually complicate matters in the event of a claim.

-You want the payout to go straight to the lender to settle your outstanding debt, not to be held up in a trust.
+The funds are paid straight to the lender to settle your outstanding debt, not to be held up in a trust.
 Moreover, as there’s not usually any tax due on a payout from such a policy, writing it into trust is of little use.

 At Drewberry, we work with every single leading UK insurer offering this type of cover.
-When undertaking a market review we’ll source quotes from:
+When undertaking a market review, we’ll source quotes from:

 We started Drewberry™ because we were tired of being treated like a number.

-We all deserve a first class service when it comes to things as important as protecting our health and our finances.
-Below are just a few reasons why it makes sense to talk to us.
+We know that our clients give so much to their businesses.
+They therefore deserve first class service when it comes protecting that business and their interest in it.
+Here are just a few reasons why it makes sense to talk to us: